ARMmbed/mbed-os-5-docs/docs/api/api.md

 ### Other drivers

-The drivers are digital interfaces that allow your board to interface with a computer or external devices.

 | API | Full profile | Bare metal profile |
 | - | - | - |
 | [CAN](../apis/other-driver-apis.html)| &#10004; | &#10004;  |